joshukraine/ofreport.com-v1/source/articles/2017-08-meet-ralph.html.markdown

 Comparing Spanish and English versions of Bible First in Vim.
 {: .caption-text .article-image__caption}

-Ever step of the way, Ralph would save his work in Git - an operation known as *making a commit* - and upload it to a remote repository.
+Every step of the way, Ralph would save his work in Git - an operation known as *making a commit* - and upload it to a remote repository.
 When this process was completed for a given lesson, Ralph would send us a request for review.
 Once approved, the lesson would be merged into what is called the *master branch* - the main body of the repository where all content is kept.

 If that all sounded a bit technical, that's because it is.
 It's hard.
 Not only can the work become tedious, but it requires a working knowledge of several technologies.
 Here are some of the primary technologies Ralph learned from scratch in order to work on this project.